Flag and seal of Illinois: 1969 alterations

+Anniversary flags

 Illinois Centennial design

 For Illinois's first 100 years of statehood in 1918, Wallace Rice, who designed Chicago's flag, designed a centennial flag for the state.
 It had three horizontal bands of equal width alternating white, blue, white.
 It was charged with 21 stars along the edge of the hoist.
 There were 10 blue stars in the upper white band and 10 in the lower white band, representing the 10 northern and 10 southern states at the time of Illinois' statehood in 1818.
 The center blue band had one large, white star for the state of Illinois itself.

+Illinois Sesquicentennial design

+To mark Illinois' 150th anniversary of statehood in 1968, a sesquicentennial flag was designed for the state.
+The flag was dark blue, with a stylised white letter "I" defaced with a red map of Illinois in the center, which was surrounded by a circle of twenty white five-pointed stars, with an additional twenty-first star (larger than the others) set outside the circle to the upper-right.

 Illinois Bicentennial design

-On January 12, 2017, the state unveiled a logo in preparation for the state's bicentennial the following year.
+However, on January 12, 2017, the state unveiled a logo in preparation for the state's bicentennial the following year.
 The logo, designed by Ben Olsen, features a blue silhouette of the state with the word ILLINOIS above.
 In the center of the silhouette, is a sunburst effect with the number 200 in gold.
 Along the right side is the word Bicentennial also in gold from bottom to top and beneath are the dates 1818 and 2018.
 This is all surrounded by 21 gold stars denoting Illinois position as the twenty-first state.
 Executive Director of the Bicentennial Office, Stewart Layne, added, "The sunburst in the middle of the state outline portrays the impact Illinois has made on the country and the world over the past two centuries and the bright future we aspire to for the next 200 years."
+The "Illinois Bicentennial Flag Raising Ceremony" took place on December 4, 2017 at the Skokie Village Hall in Cook County.